OctopusDeploy/docs/docs/administration/managing-multiple-instances.md

 You can export a script from the wizard to see what the command-line equivalent would look like, and then change the instance name as appropriate.

-## Considerations for Octopus Server instances {#Managingmultipleinstances-ConsiderationsforOctopusServerinstances}
+## Considerations for Octopus Server Instances {#Managingmultipleinstances-ConsiderationsforOctopusServerinstances}

 Different instances of Octopus Server: